Invest in a Program

 (707) 864-7000, Ext.
 7142

 For information on how to join the Dean’s Club, please contact Curt Johnston, Executive Director of the Educational Foundation:

-INVEST IN A PROGRAM - THE SOLANO PROMISE
+INVEST IN A PROGRAM - STUDENT SUPPORT SERVICES

 SCC accepts all students, including those that excelled in high school and others lacking sufficient academic preparation for college.
-To ensure the success of at risk students, SCC operates basic skills programs and student support services or “bridge programs.”
+To ensure the success of at risk students, SCC operates basic skills programs and student support services, in some cases called “bridge programs.”

 At the SCC Educational Foundation, our dream is to help everyone in our community who strives to achieve a college education and improve their quality of life.
-The Solano Promise was established to help make this dream a reality.
+So we are working to support various student support and bridge programs on campus that were established to help make this dream a reality.